pasqal-io/pasqal-cloud/README.md

 ### Target different API endpoints

-This is intended to the package developers or users which were given access to non-prod environments of the PASQAL cloud platform.
+This is intended for the package developers or users which were given access to non-prod environments of the PASQAL cloud platform.

 To target a specific environment (`prod`, `preprod` or `dev`), instantiate the SDK class using